learn-co-students/jquery-selectors-readme-bootcamp-prep-000/README.md

 + Write a function `lastImageSelector` which does not accept any parameters.
 The function should use the last jQuery selector to return the last image in `index.html`.

-+ Write a function `ninaBabySelector` which does not accept any parameters.
++ Write a function `ninjaBabySelector` which does not accept any parameters.
 The function should use an ID selector to return the ninja baby image.

 + Write a function `divSelector` which does not accept any parameters.
 The function should use a class selector to return the two divs on the page.